FDauphin/ir_psf/README.md

 WFC3 IR PSF Project
 ---------------------

 This repository contains the software to build and analyze the HST WFC3 PSF database.
 This pipeline is used to find, catalog, and analyze WFC3 IR PSF's.
 Below are instructions on how to install the `irpsf` package and its dependencies as well as how to update the PSF database and deliver appropriate information to MAST.
 The timescale of the installation and procedure are around a day and a week, respectively.
 This may increase or decrease due to computer skills, technical complications, and/or data size.
-This repository compliments the UVIS pipeline, available here: https://github.com/spacetelescope/psf. **Last edit by Frederick Dauphin 12/01/2020.**
+This repository compliments the UVIS pipeline, available here: https://github.com/spacetelescope/psf.

 Installation
 ----------------